Akshat-Gupta1/Akshat-Langgraph-MAT496-2210110135/README.md

 I added more tools for subtraction, multiplication, and division at the end of this file.
 When I tried dividing 5 by 0, the tool didn’t trigger.
 It only called the tools for valid, non-zero divisions.

+# Video 5: Router

+We routed requests to the tools node when the LLM called a tool based on user input.
+I added a node after the tools section that prints the tool output.
+In real projects, this step could help process results further before returning them.